GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   jQuery: How do I test whether an element exists? - [View](https://learn.jquery.com/using-jquery-core/faq/how-do-i-test-whether-an-element-exists/).
 Used this method to check if the project panel was already added to the dashboard.
 -   [MDN Web Docs](https://developer.mozilla.org/) : For Semantic Structure reference.

-### Code
+### Code Credits
 -   The XMLHttpRequest callback code in script.js came from Code Institute, Interactive Frontend Development Module, Full Stack Software Deveveloper Program:
-    Find code use indicated by "CODE REUSE - Code Institute, jQuery/API Module" `gd(JSON.parse(this.responseText));`
+    Find code use indicated by "CODE REUSE - XMLHttpRequest Callback" `gd(JSON.parse(this.responseText));`

 -   The localStorage check code in script.js is from MDN: [CODE REUSE - MDN](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API).
-This code checks to make sure that the browser can support localStorage and/or has it turned on.
+This code checks to make sure that the browser can support localStorage and has it turned on.
+    Find code use indicated by "CODE REUSE - localStorage Check "

--   The skills progress bar code on the Skill Page came from Code Institute, User Centric Module, Full Stack Software Deveveloper Program:
+-   The skills progress bar code on the Skill Page came from Bootstrap Documentation: https://getbootstrap.com/docs/4.6/components/progress/:
-    Find code use indicated by "CODE REUSE - Skills Progress Bar User Centric Module, Code Institute" `<div class="row progress-section">`
+    Find code use indicated by "CODE REUSE - Progress Bar" `<div class="row progress-section">`
            `<div class="col">`
                 `<div class="progress">`